Help Serve a Hot Meal with a Warm Smile

 That is what Bert Bloomston, a Meals on Wheels volunteer, brings to every person he visits each week on his route in Jefferson County.

 Meals on Wheels provides hot, nutritious lunches daily to homebound seniors and persons with disabilities in Jefferson County.
 But the need is growing.
-Did you know that 1 in 6 seniors struggle with hunger and there’s a waiting list of more than 500 people?
+Did you know that 1 in 6 seniors struggles with hunger and there’s a waiting list for Meals on Wheels of more than 1,000 people?
 The Meals on Wheels program is looking for more volunteers like Mr. Bloomston.

 “You can’t imagine the smiles you get when you walk up with a bag and just say, ‘Good morning,’” says Bloomston.
 “They’re just delighted to see you, and it could be the only meal they have that day.”